MolSSI-Education/python_scripting_cms/_episodes/09-git.md

 #### Submitting your changes to the main developers

 Once you have pushed changes to your repository on GitHub, you may want to tell the main developers about your changes and ask them to consider merging them into the main repository.
 This is called making a *pull request*.
 Essentially, you are suggesting to the developers that they pull changes from your repository into their repository.
-To make a pull request, navigate to the GitHub page of the main repository and click on Pull Request in the navigation bar across the top.
+To make a pull request, navigate to the GitHub page of the main repository (your classmate's repository or the MolSSI geometry analysis example repository, whichever you are using) and click on Pull Request in the navigation bar across the top.
 On the next page, click the green button that says New Pull Request.

 On the next page, in the left box that says *base*, the main repository should be listed.
 If it is not, use the dropdown menu to select it.
-In the right box that says *compare*, use the dropdown menu to select your repository.
+In the right box that says *compare*, use the dropdown menu to select the edits branch of your repository.
 If you don't see it in the list, then you need to click the blue link above the boxes that says *compare across forks*.
 Click *Create Pull Request*.

 On the next page, you will type a message to the developers telling them what changes you have made.
-You can also suggest reviewers for your lesson.
+You can also suggest reviewers who you want to check out your changes.
 When you are finished, click *Create Pull Request*.

 The developers will receive a notification of your pull request and then they can review your changes and decide if they are going to merge them into the main repository.
 You will receive a notification letting you know if/when the pull request has been merged.

-### Using branches

-Within a repository, you can actually create different copies of your code.
-These are called *branches*.
-This is particularly useful if you want to work on a new feature, but you want to keep another copy of the code that is working in case you mess something up.
-In all of the examples above, we have been using the main or *master* branch.
-If you are pushing changes to a different different branch, you would replace *master* with the name of that branch.
+> ## Exercise
+> Go to the GitHub page of *your* geometry analysis project.
+See if a classmate has submitted any changes through a pull request, review their changes, and merge the changes into your master branch.
+>> ## Solution
+>> Navigate to the GitHub page of your geometry analysis project.
+Click on Pull Requests in the top menu bar.
+Click on the pull request submitted by your classmate.
+Click on Files Changed tab to see what changes were made.
+If you hover over any line of the file, a blue plus sign will show up on the left side.
+You can click on that to add a comment.
+Click on the Conversations tab again.
+If you want to accept the changes, scroll down and click on the green Merge Pull Request button.
+If you do not want to accept the changes, write a comment to the author explaining why you are not accepting the changes and click the Close and Comment button.
+> {: .solution}
+{: .challenge}